World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 🏆 World Cup stat-attack: 🇲🇽 Mexico have faced the most shots (58). 🇩🇪 Germany have had the most shots (72). 🇵🇦 Panama have had the most cards (11). 🇧🇷 Neymar has had the most shots (16). 🇩🇰 Kasper Schmeichel has the best save percentage (92.3%). https://t.co/n2usOpEKk1

-Nevertheless, Brazil have looked largely mature in their recent 2-0 wins over Costa Rica and Serbia, leading commentator Ali Mohamed Ali to back them for a run to the Luzhniki Stadium final:
+Nevertheless, Brazil looked mature in their 2-0 wins over Costa Rica and Serbia, leading commentator Ali Mohamed Ali to back them for a run to the final on July 15:

-Despite relying on two injury-time goals to beat Costa Rica, that result showed this team has some nerve when the going is tough, which is one of the mental downsides that's held Brazil back in tournaments gone by.
+Despite relying on two injury-time goals to beat Costa Rica, the result proved the Selecao have some nerve when the going gets tough, which is one of the mental downsides that have held Brazil back in past tournaments.

-Philippe Coutinho is in star form while Thiago Silva and Joao Miranda have looked steady at the back, and Mexico will find it difficult to live with a Selecao side that's high on confidence.
+Philippe Coutinho is in star form, while Thiago Silva and Joao Miranda have looked steady at the back.
+Mexico will find it difficult to live with a Selecao side that is high on confidence.

 Portugal

-Few expected Portugal to go all the way at Euro 2016, and although their run to silverware was considerably simpler than it's likely to be in Russia this summer, they have a grand opportunity to win two major international titles in two years.
+Few expected Portugal to go all the way at Euro 2016, and although their run to silverware then was considerably simpler than it's likely to be in Russia, they have a great opportunity to win two major titles in two years.

-The overwhelming positive for Fernando Santos' men is that Cristiano Ronaldo is one of those talismanic powers who has shown up for his team, unlike certain other world-beaters, as shown by Fox Soccer:
+The overwhelming positive for Fernando Santos' men is that Cristiano Ronaldo is one of those talismanic powers who has shown up for his team, unlike others, as noted by Fox Soccer:

 FOX Soccer @FOXSoccer